 10. Fountain Pen with Flex

-A little on the pricier side (especially for just a pen), but a flexible fountain pen not only looks great but can create letters like a pointed pen.
-If you want to learn Modern Calligraphy, Copperplate Calligraphy or Spencarian script, this pen could be the tool you use.
+A little on the pricier side (especially for a pen), but a flexible fountain pen not only looks great but can create letters like a pointed pen.
+If you want to learn Modern Calligraphy, Copperplate Calligraphy or Spencerian script, this pen could be the tool you use.
 Not to mention fountain pens come in all sorts of colours and designs so you can get a beautiful custom pen for your calligrapher.

 Whether they are too specific, expensive or strange I thought they were too cool not to include in some aspect.